 STEM (Science, Math, Engineering, Technology)

 The Muse is Knoxville’s prime STEAM museum.
 While they are currently closed, they have been doing “Daily Aha Moments” that cover Science, Creative Connections, Family Fun, STEAM Sprouts, Math & Engineering, Social/Emotional Skills, Books & More.
-When their homeschool classes resume, information can be found here.
+When they resume, find information on their homeschool classes.
 They even compiled an additional list of resources for at-home fun here.

 Bricks 4 Kidz is an educational service that uses LEGO to teach the basics of architecture and STEM.
 They do homeschool classes that are structured with lessons and model builds and creative play.
 Head to their site for more information on class design.